manolodd/opensimmpls/README.md

  - Create a fork of OpenSimMPL in your own GitHub repository.
  - Clone your OpenSimMPLS repository to your PC or laptop.
  - Create a branch in your local cloned GIT repository.
-We recommend to name this branch as "opensimmpls-yourgithubaccount" or something similar.
+We recommend to name this branch as "opensimmpls-festureyouaredeveloping" or something similar.
  - Do all modifications on this branch, file additions or deletions, modifications, commits...
  - Push your modifications to your remote github OpenSimMPLS repository.
- - Go again to yout GitHub account, choose your OpenSimMPLS repository and then your "opensimmpls-yourgithubaccount" branch (since the previous step, this branch should be there) and click on the green button at the left.
+ - Go again to yout GitHub account, choose your OpenSimMPLS repository and then your "opensimmpls-festureyouaredeveloping" branch (since the previous step, this branch should be there) and click on the green button at the left.
 This will guide you to make a pull request (send your modifications on your own OpenSimMPLS repository to OpenSimMPLS main repository from where you did your fork at the beginning).
  - That's all we will have your contribution and will try to merge it into the master branch of OpenSimMPLS.
-Please, comment your contribution as much as possible; we should undertand what you are contributing.
+Please, comment your contribution as much as possible; we should understand your contribution.

 This is a very easy process.
 However, if it is very difficult to you, simply send us all your modifications (scenario, sources, documentation...) to: